The Power of dd: Clone Drives, Create ISOs, and More

 - ddrescue โ For rescuing data from failing disks (smarter than plain

-). - rsync โ For file-level syncs, not block-level.
+dd). - rsync โ For file-level syncs, not block-level.

 - shred โ For securely wiping disks.

-Stats: How Does dd
+Stats: How Does dd Compare?

 - Speed: With

-for streaming images. - Reliability: As reliable as your hardware.
+bs=4M, you can saturate SSD/NVMe speeds.
+For network copies, usesshorncfor streaming images. - Reliability: As reliable as your hardware.
 No fancy error correction, but no surprises either.

 - Portability: Works on any Unix/Linux system, even in rescue mode or minimal containers.